-Private members allow framework builders to hide implementation details from users of the framework, enabling them to change the implementation of abstract superclasses without breaking subclasses which have been implemented in client code.
-While a JavaScript programmer has to rely on some sort of naming conventions to simulate privacy, an ActionScript compiler is actually able to enforce it.
+Private members allow framework creators to hide implementation details from users of the framework, enabling them to change the implementation of abstract superclasses without breaking subclasses which have been implemented in client code.
+While a JavaScript programmer has to rely on some sort of naming conventions to simulate encapsulation, an ActionScript compiler is actually able to enforce it.

 Static typing is of great help when defining and using an API, and it greatly enhances the ability of Integrated Programming Environments (IDEs) to perform code completion, verification, documentation lookup, and refactorings.
-While refactoring support for ActionScript 3 is not as advanced as for Java, modern IDEs like IntelliJ IDEA [7] already support advanced refactorings which would be either not possible in plain JavaScript, or would have to rely on some heuristic with the inherent danger of being incorrect.
+While current refactoring support for ActionScript 3 is not as advanced as for Java, modern IDEs like IntelliJ IDEA [7] already support numerous refactorings which would be either not possible in plain JavaScript, or would have to rely on some heuristic with the inherent danger of being incorrect.

 ECMAScript Evolution

-There have actually been several attempts to integrate all these language concepts into the JavaScript language specification.
+There have been several attempts to integrate all these language concepts into the JavaScript language specification.
 Quoting Brendan Eich, the creator of JavaScript:

 "The over-minimized design of JS [...] imposed a long-term complexity tax on JS programmers and libraries.
 Everyone invents an OOP framework, some standard packaging discipline, and a latent type system.
 Why should not the core language address these obvious requirements?"
 [8]

 First published by Netscape as JavaScript 2.0, an ECMAScript 4 specification [9] was on its way, formalizing many aspects of ActionScript 3.
 However, the standardization committee was not able to reach consensus, and ECMAScript 4 was finally abandoned.
-Some of the work might be incorporated into the foundation of a new specification project (code name "ECMAScript Harmony" [10]) which might be completed after ECMAScript 5. ***War "Harmony" nicht der Code-Name für ECMAScript 5?
-Hier wären Referenzen wichtig!*** [11]
+Some of the work might be incorporated into the foundation of a new specification project (code name "ECMAScript Harmony" [10]) which might be completed after ECMAScript 5.
+The ECMAScript 5 specification [11] has been approved in 2009; the latest update in June 2011 is called version 5.1.

 Translating ActionScript 3 to JavaScript

-The ActionScript 3 tool set available from Adobe is actually an implementation of the ECMAScript 3 standard [12].
+The ActionScript 3 tool set available from Adobe is an implementation of the ECMAScript 3 standard [12].
 This means that ActionScript 3 is a superset of JavaScript as it is available in all major browsers.
-Unfortunately, there is no formal syntax and semantics available for ActionScript 3, we had to rely on the non-formal AS3 language description [13] ***Referenz*** and the Adobe compiler itself [14] ***Referenz** as the de-facto reference implementation.
+Unfortunately, there is no formal syntax and semantics available for ActionScript 3’s language extensions beyond the standard.
+We had to rely on the non-formal AS3 language description [13] and the Adobe compiler itself [14] as the de-facto reference implementation.

 One of the main goals of the Jangaroo project was to facilitate re-use of existing tools.
-This includes IDE support for ActionScript 3 which is already widespread [15] ***quote Jangaroo Wiki***, as well as the re-use of existing JavaScript debuggers (e.g. Firebug [16] ***Reference***).
+This includes IDE support for ActionScript 3 which is already widespread [15], as well as the re-use of existing JavaScript debuggers (e.g. Firebug [16]).
 While it is certainly possible to use a standard JavaScript debugger to debug any program which has been translated to JavaScript, debugging is much easier if the generated JavaScript code looks similar to the original program.
 The Jangaroo compiler achieves this by keeping all whitespace of the original program, including line feeds, and by generating JavaScript code which is "structurally similar" to the original ActionScript, delegating some work to the Jangaroo runtime.
-For instance, visibility modifiers like "public" and "private" stay where they are but are merely surrounded by string quotes.
+For instance, visibility modifiers like "public" and "private" stay where they are, but are merely surrounded by string quotes.
 The Jangaroo runtime then takes care of implementing the correct visibility of the corresponding field or method.

+As an example of the similarity of ActionScript source code with the JavaScript code generated by the Jangaroo compiler, consider the following ActionScript class: